biomechanics-hlrs-gebert/M-DTC-Direct-Tensor-Computation/README.md

 ![OS](https://img.shields.io/badge/Linux-64Bit-green)
 ![version](https://img.shields.io/badge/version-1.0.0-green)

 An HPC software for the numerical evaluation of cubic control volumes that are defined as macroscopic finite elements.
-Resulting in stiffness matrices with the anisotropy of the object, which computed tomography scan was fed in.
+Resulting in (anisotropic) stiffness matrices.

 Programed to compute the mechanical properties of human cancellous bone, a heterogenous, anisotropic structure.